 Average bedroom size:

-The Average bedroom size is depending on the room and overall area of the house, also the width of the bedroom is generally more than its length, and the Average bedroom size is 10’ wide by 10’ long is considered as “standard size of bedroom”.
+The bedroom size depends on the room and overall area of the house, also the width of the bedroom is generally more than its length, and the Average bedroom size is 10’ wide by 10’ long is considered as “standard size of bedroom”.
 This room has a lot of storage space and other features you may want in your bedroom.

 Space Requirement for Bedroom: